sebhildebrandt/systeminformation/README.md

 	.catch(error => console.error(error));

 ```
-### About Temperature
+### Known Issues

-#### OSX
+#### OSX - Temperature Sensor

-Due to some difficulties in NPM with `optionalDependencies`  I unfortunately
+To be able to measure temperature on OSX I created a litte additional package.
+Due to some difficulties
-was getting unexpected warnings on other platforms.
-So I decided to drop temperature
+in NPM with `optionalDependencies`  I unfortunately was getting unexpected warnings on other platforms.
-measurement for OSX - or more specific the automatic installation of the needed dependency.
+So I decided to drop this optional dependencies for OSX - so by default, you will not get correct values.

 But if you need to detect OSX temperature just run the following additional
 installation command: